 - If no thresholds are triggered during the time interval, MQP tallies are reset after the interval.

-- Customer sets Traded Quantity threshold to 1000 for the Eurodollar Options Group Code.
+- Customer sets Traded Quantity threshold to 1000 for the SOFR Options Group Code.

 - Exchange sets time interval to 1 second.

-- In first 500 milliseconds, customer quote is filled for 500.
-Traded Quantity threshold = 500.
+- In the first 500 milliseconds, customer quote is filled for 500.
+Traded Quantity tally= 500.

 - No further fills occur within the 1 second interval.

-- At start of next 1 second interval, Traded Quantity tally reset to 1000.
+- At start of next 1 second interval, Traded Quantity tally reset to zero.

 The table below summarizes the CME Globex MQP types.
 Permission to use MQPs is coordinated through GAM and implemented through CME Account Manager.